Skip to content

 While it's possible to instantiate low-level flops, the recommended, programmer-friendly method is to declare a register using the reg keyword.
 This makes statefulness explicit and prevents common bugs.
 The compiler guarantees that a reg is a state-holding element.

-In our syntax, a bare reference to total reads the register's current state. total.[defer] on the RHS reads what the register will be at end of cycle.
+In our syntax, a bare reference to total reads the register's current state.
 If you need to snapshot the current value before later code modifies the register within the cycle, copy it into a local: const counter_q = counter.

 ,reset_pin=ref my_rst, clock_pin=ref my_clk